jeremyButtler/bioTools/getLinSrc/lineageSheets.md

      still call the lineage (amoun to fudge by)
      - Can be 0 or `NA`
   6. Tells if overwrites the single variant lineage
-     - Yes, means all single variant lineages are ignored
+     - Yes/True, means the single variant (simple) lineages used to get this lineage are overwritten (ignored)
+     - Default: means the default lineage (from simple lineage sheet) is overwritten if this complex lineage is found
+     - All: means both the default lineage and the simple lineages used to get this complex lineage are overwritten
      - No, means all single variant lineages are printed
+  7. Marks if printing this lineage or not
+     - This is useful if you are using the complex lineage as a part of other complex lineages, but do not want it printed.
+     - True: for print
+     - False: do not print
-  7. Marks the start of the variant column, this is always a `*`
+  8. Marks the start of the variant column, this is always a `*`
-  8. and onwards are the variants to assign
+  9. And onwards are the variants to assign
      - Non-TRS lineages it is `<variant_name_(id)>`
      - TRS lineages it is `<variant_name_(id)>:lineage`
        - were lineage is based on the repeat length